cadae/IMail/README.md

    `pip install scikit-learn`

-3. have your trained model in the correct folder and change the OUTPUT_DIR in the serving.py to your location Recommond to download BERT base model to local as well so that you don't have to re-download the model every time it runs Download every files in the Google Bucket after the initial training, for example:
+3. have your trained model in the correct folder and change the OUTPUT_DIR in the serving.py to your location

+Recommond to download BERT base model to local as well so that you don't have to re-download the model every time it runs.

+Download every files in the Google Bucket after the initial training, for example:

 checkpoint